Instant View: U.S. government agrees stimulus package in response to coronavirus pandemic

 “It’s good the authorities are going to throw everything at it.
 But if the virus is not controlled in the U.S., then they’re going to have to throw another trillion dollars.”

-Reporting by Stanley White in Tokyo, Tom Westbrook in Singapore and Noah Sin in Hong Kong; Editing by Kim Coghill
+Reporting by Stanley White in Tokyo, Tom Westbrook in Singapore, Noah Sin and Sumeet Chatterjee in Hong Kong; Editing by Kim Coghill